spencer411/2021_Bioinformatics_Fellowship/README.md

 _**Antibiotic Resistance and Virulence**_

 One of the ways we can understand more about our genomes is by identifying genes associated with pathogenicity and resistance to antibiotics.
 By comparing our sequences to databases that contain the sequences of known antibiotic genes and virulence factors, we can identify these characteristics in our own genomes.
-There are several different ways to do this, but here we will use one of them most efficient and user friendly tools to do so:
+There are several different ways to do this, but here we will use one of them most efficient and user-friendly tools to do so:

 **ABRicate** ABRicate is a tool for the mass screening of contigs for antimicrobial resistance or virulence genes, and it comes bundled with multiple databases.
 You can read more about ABRicate [here](https://github.com/tseemann/abricate).